2nd Czech Republic Hockey League: Format

 From the 2001/2002 season the Western and Central divisions have joint play-offs, while the Eastern Division has separate play-offs.

 For the 2009/2010 season, 33 teams are divided into the Western, Central and Eastern divisions.
 Winners of the league play-offs play a qualification round robin with the worst teams from the 1st Czech Republic Hockey League.

-The league has shrunk down to just 2 divisions and 28 teams, with 17 playing in the Western division and 11 in the Eastern, for the 2013/14 season.
+The league shrunk down to just two divisions and 28 teams, with 17 playing in the Western division and 11 in the Eastern, for the 2013/14 season.

 Since the 2014/15 season, the winners of the Western and Eastern division play-offs face each other in a best-of-7 series.
 The winner directly advances to the First League, without having to play the qualification series.
 The last placed team in each division at the end of regular season will be directly relegated to the regional championship.

 Since the 2016/17 season, the league has gone back to having 3 divisions and 27 teams.